 Arts & Science

-Arts and science both stem from critical thinking.
-They both want to understand the world as it is, but also wants to shape the world.
-Artists and scientists go through a similar process but from a radically different frame of reference.
-The arts & science aspect of weKONEKT.brussels wants to bridge the gap between the different disciplines.
-VUB and ULB wants to collaborate more intensively with the internationally esteemed art scène in Brussels.
+Art and science both stem from critical thinking.
+They both want to understand the world as it is, but also to shape the world.
+Artists and scientists go through a similar process, but from a radically different frame of reference.
+The arts & science aspect of weKONEKT.brussels aims to bridge the gap between the different disciplines.
+VUB and ULB want to work more closely with the internationally esteemed art scene in Brussels.

 “We, KVS and VUB, two institutions in Brussels that carry research, education, theatre and culture in the broadest sense of the word at the heart of our mission, want to take on the most active role in this.
 It is necessary for academics and artists to loudly, firmly and passionately, intervene in the public debate. (…) Today, more than ever, we believe, this is the social role that a university and a theatre must play.“ – Michael De Cock, Artistic Director KVS

-What those collaborations will look like?
+What those collaborations look like?
 That’s an open-ended question.
 Will it shake up the current mental framework of participants?
 Absolutely!
-Participants are not just students and/or academics.
+Participants are more than students and/or academics.
 Arts & science wants to share the results of the collaboration between artists and scientists with a broad and diverse audience.